-I started my career as an Enrolled Agent in 1989.
-Many of my clients own small businesses, real estate properties, or have invested money in other markets.
-I also do representation work; which means answering notices from the IRS, attending audits, and negotiating settlements.
+Many of our clients own small businesses, real estate properties, or have invested money in other markets.
+We also provide representation work; which means answering notices from the IRS, attending audits, and negotiating settlements.

-I keep busy all year round.
 Once tax season is over, it's time to start planning for the current year.
-I like to be proactive.
 Most tax savings are planned for before you book your annual tax appointment.
-I enjoy helping you find these savings and educating you on upcoming changes in your life and how that translates into your return.
-Even the simplest 1040 can benefit from my services.
+We enjoy helping you find these savings and educating you on upcoming changes in your life and how that translates into your tax return.
+Even the simplest 1040 can benefit from our services.

 An Enrolled Agent (EA) is a federally-authorized tax practitioner who has technical expertise in the field of taxation and who is empowered by the U.S. Department of the Treasury to represent taxpayers before all administrative levels of the Internal Revenue Service for audits, collections, and appeals.

 The license is earned in one of two ways, by passing a comprehensive examination which covers all aspects of the tax code, or having worked at the IRS for five years in a position which regularly interpreted and applied the tax code and its regulations.
 All candidates are subjected to a rigorous background check conducted by the IRS.
-I earned my license by exam in 1989.
+Linda earned her license by exam in 1989.
 Tracie has passed two parts of the exam and expects to earn her EA in 2020.

 Only Enrolled Agents are required to demonstrate to the IRS their competence in matters of taxation before they may represent a taxpayer before the IRS.
 Unlike attorneys and CPAs, who may or may not choose to specialize in taxes, all Enrolled Agents specialize in taxation.
 Enrolled Agents are the only taxpayer representatives who receive their right to practice from the U.S. government (CPAs and attorneys are licensed by the states).

-In 2009, I began a three year program of study to earn my Fellow status in representation from the National Tax Practice Institute.
+In 2009, Linda began a three year program of study to earn Fellow status in representation from the National Tax Practice Institute.
 Enrolled agents who successfully complete Levels 1, 2 and 3 (in order) of the NTPI join the ranks of the prestigious Fellows of NAEA’s National Tax Practice Institute™.
-I achieved my Fellow status in August 2011.
-I have attended three years of graduate level training.
-Every year I attend continuing education classes that are current and relevant to my clients and tax practice.
+Linda achieved Fellow status in August 2011. and has attended three years of graduate level training.
+Every year we attend continuing education classes that are current and relevant to my clients and tax practice.